Sigma Draconis: Name

 σ Draconis (Latinised to Sigma Draconis) is the star's Bayer designation, established in 1603 as part of the Uranometria, a star catalogue produced by German celestial cartographer Johann Bayer.

-It bore the traditional name Alsafi, derived from the Arabic Athāfi, itself erroneously transcribed from the Arabic plural Athāfiyy, by which the nomads designated the tripods of their open-air kitchens.
+It bore the traditional name Alsafi, derived from the Arabic Athāfi, itself erroneously transcribed from the Arabic plural Athāfiyy, by which the Bedouin nomads designated the tripods of their open-air kitchens.
 It was the name of an association of this star, Tau Draconis and Upsilon Draconis.
-According to a 1971 NASA memorandum, Athāfi or Alsafi were the title for three stars: Sigma Draconis as Alsafi, Tau Draconis as Athāfi I and Upsilon Draconis as Athāfi II.
+According to a 1971 NASA memorandum, Athāfi or Alsafi was the title for three stars: Sigma Draconis as Alsafi, Tau Draconis as Athāfi I and Upsilon Draconis as Athāfi II.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Alsafi for Sigma Draconis on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 天廚 (Tiān Chú), meaning Celestial Kitchen, refers to an asterism consisting of Sigma Draconis, Delta Draconis, Epsilon Draconis, Rho Draconis, 64 Draconis and Pi Draconis.
 Consequently, the Chinese name for Sigma Draconis itself is 天廚二 (Tiān Chú èr, the Second Star of Celestial Kitchen.)